rajivaleaakash/Elevated-Lab-Internship-Task6/README.md

    ```

 2. **Set up MySQL Database**
-   - Create a new database for the project.
+   - `sales_database_dump_file.sql` MySQL database dump file is provided
-   - Run the table creation scripts.
+   - import it by Data import option from server
-   - Insert sample data from provided files.
+   - also provided the `walmart_schema.sql` file you can use it and insert the data by your own.

 3. **Run Analysis Queries**
    - Use the aggregation SQL scripts to explore sales trends.